dojo/docs/dojox/mvc.rst

 Basic example, input-output sync: Anything typed into the input fields will be updated in the model and reflected in the output field when you leave the input field.

 .. code-example::
-  :djConfig: parseOnLoad: 1, async: 1, mvc:{debugBindings:1}
+  :djConfig: parseOnLoad: true, async: true, mvc:{debugBindings: true}
   :version: local
   :toolbar: versions, themes